Skip to content

 Maintaining Your WISP: Ongoing Obligations After Year One

 Creating your IRS written information security plan is not a one-time task.
 Both the FTC Safeguards Rule and IRS Publication 4557 require ongoing maintenance.
-A WISP that was accurate three years ago but has not been updated since your firm moved to a cloud-based practice management system is not a compliant WISP — it is a liability document that could be used against you.
+A WISP that was accurate three years ago but has not been updated since your firm migrated to cloud-based practice management is not a compliant WISP — it is a liability document that could be used against you.

 When You Must Update Your WISP